-Koala Conservation Reserve is open from 10 AM to 5 PM.
-The last entry timings are at 4:30 PM.
+Koala Conservation Reserve is open from 10 AM to 4:30 PM.

 Churchill Island is open from 10 AM during the weekdays and from 9 AM during the weekends.
-The farm closes at 4:30 PM with the last entry being at 4 PM.
+The farm closes at 4:30 PM.

 Car: Phillip Island is a 90-minute drive from Melbourne city.
 You will need another 10-20 minutes from the bridge to get to the park of your choice.

 Parking: Free parking is available on-site at the parks.